hamid659/caddy/README.md

 **run.sh --
-builds and run a container which listens on port 8080 for http:// and returns "Hello world!".
+builds and runs a container which listens on port 8080 for http:// and returns "Hello world!".
 -- **

-You can pin to a particular Caddy commit with passing the caddy version to each script Both scripts Use latest stable version of Go from https://golang.org/dl/ to compile.
-**run.sh** uses Alpine as base Docker image for serving the "Hello world!" application, and build.sh uses Ubuntu for building the caddy binary itself.
+--You can pin to a particular Caddy commit with passing the caddy version to each script-- --Both scripts Use latest stable version of Go from https://golang.org/dl/ to compile. -- --**run.sh** uses Alpine as base Docker image for serving the "Hello world!" application, and build.sh uses Ubuntu for building the caddy binary itself--